Bob Knight: 1980s

 The 1979–80 Hoosiers, led by Mike Woodson and Isiah Thomas, won the Big Ten championship and advanced to the 1980 Sweet Sixteen.
-The following season, in 1980–81, Thomas and the Hoosiers once again won a conference title and won the 1981 NCAA tournament, Knight's second national title.
+The following season, 1980–81, Thomas and the Hoosiers once again won a conference title and won the 1981 NCAA tournament, Knight's second national title.

 In 1982–83, with the strong play of Uwe Blab and All-Americans Ted Kitchel and Randy Wittman, the No. 1 ranked Hoosiers were favorites to win another national championship.
 However, with an injury to Kitchel mid-season, the Hoosiers lost to Kentucky in the 1983 Sweet Sixteen.

 The Hoosiers' 1985–86 season was profiled in a bestselling book A Season on the Brink.
-To write it, Knight granted author John Feinstein almost unprecedented access to the Indiana basketball program, as well as insights into Knight's private life.
+To write it, Knight granted author John Feinstein unprecedented access to the Indiana basketball program, as well as insights into Knight's private life.
 The following season, in 1986–87, the Hoosiers were led by All-American Steve Alford and captured a share of the Big Ten title.
-The team won Knight's third national championship (the school's fifth) against Syracuse in the 1987 NCAA tournament with a game-winning jump shot by Keith Smart with five seconds remaining in the championship game.
+The team won Knight's third national championship (the school's fifth) against Syracuse in the 1987 NCAA tournament with Keith Smart's game-winning jump shot with five seconds remaining in the championship game.

 In the 1988–89 season, the Hoosiers were led by All-American Jay Edwards and won a Big Ten championship.

-Knight was involved in several controversies in the 1980s as well.
+Knight was involved in several controversial incidents in the 1980s.
 In a game between Indiana and Purdue in Bloomington on January 31, 1981, Isiah Thomas allegedly hit Purdue guard Roosevelt Barnes in what some critics described as a "sucker punch".
 Video replay later shown by Knight showed Barnes had thrown the first punch, and that Thomas was merely reacting to this.

-When the two schools played their second game of the season at Purdue on February 7, 1981, Knight claimed a number of derisive chants were directed at him, his wife, and Indiana University.
-In response, Knight invited Purdue athletic director George King on his weekly television show to discuss the matter, but King declined.
-Therefore, in place of King, Knight brought onto the show a "jackass" (male donkey) wearing a Purdue hat as a representative of Purdue.